 - Introduce your company.

-- Give a brief of the services you offer.
+- State the services you provide.

 [State, ZIP Code]